Audi e-tron Vision Gran Turismo

-Vehicle data
+Specifications

 The Audi e-tron Vision Gran Turismo has three electric motors, two at the rear axle, one at the front axle.
 Each motor delivers 268 hp and 246 lbft, for a total of 804 hp and 738 lbft.
 The curb weight of the vehicle stands at 1450 kg with a 50:50 weight distribution, and also giving the car a power-to-weight ratio of 554 hp per ton.
 The car runs on a permanent all-wheel drive drivetrain.
 The car does contain some elements used for future "e-tron" production cars, according to Audi.
 The e-tron Vision Gran Turismo also uses Audi's DTM ceramic brakes and steering wheel, 305-width racing tyres, and other parts from the Audi R8 LMS, their Group GT3 race car.

 According to Audi and Polyphony Digital, the car also performs a 0-60 mph run of 2.5 seconds.

 Marc Lichte led the entire design process, with Andreas Krüger completing the exterior.
 The vehicle's design and livery is heavily inspired by the Audi 90 quattro IMSA GTO.

 Media

-The Audi e-tron Vision Gran Turismo is available for virtual driving in the Polyphony Digital racing game, Gran Turismo Sport.
+The Audi e-tron Vision Gran Turismo is available for virtual driving in the Polyphony Digital racing games, Gran Turismo Sport and Gran Turismo 7.
 Two versions exist in the game, with one of them (which does not exist in the real world) scrapping the "e-tron" moniker and opting for a 3.4-liter turbocharged V6 engine with hybrid assistance from a single electric motor.

 The Audi e-tron Vision Gran Turismo featured in the game has a significantly more conceptualized and fictitious interior compared to its real world counterpart's more conventional race car design.

 Motorsport

-The e-tron Vision Gran Turismo is used as a race taxi for the ABB FIA Formula E Championship in the 2017–18 season.
-In the e-tron, customers of Audi are able to experience Formula E's city circuits as passengers with either racing drivers Rahel Frey or Rinaldo "Dindo" Capello driving the concept car.
+The e-tron Vision Gran Turismo was used as a race taxi for the ABB FIA Formula E Championship in the 2017–18 season.
+In the e-tron, customers of Audi were able to experience Formula E's city circuits as passengers with either racing drivers Rahel Frey or Rinaldo "Dindo" Capello driving the concept car.
 Its first was in Rome, Italy at the Circuto Cittadino dell'EUR, the street circuit for the Rome ePrix.